Mediation Analysis Synthetic Control: The Mediation Analysis Synthetic Control Method

 The decomposition above shows that if $\alpha_{1t}$ is identified, identifying $\theta_{1t}(M_{1t}(1))$ automatically implies identification of $\delta_{it}(0)=\alpha_{1t}-\theta_{1t}(M_{1t}(1))$.

-The idea behind SCM is to use a linear combination of the control units to build a ``synthetic control'' that mimics what would have happened to the treated unit in the post intervention period in the absence of the intervention.
-In other words, SCM creates a synthetic value of $Y_{1t}^{0,0}$ in the post-intervention period.
-This is done by re-weighting the post-treatment outcomes of control units by using weights that are chosen so that they minimize the distance between the pre-intervention observable characteristics (including pre-intervention outcomes) of the treated and synthetic units.
-The main assumption is that $Y_{1t}^{0,0}$ lies in the convex hull of the non-treated post-intervention outcomes.
-Thus, it can be written as a linear combination of the latter.
+To identify the total effect, SCM takes advantage of the panel structure and uses the pretreatment period to create a ``synthetic control'' unit that is similar to the treated unit both in terms of observables and in terms of unobservables.
+The latter need to be somehow stable between the pre-and post-intervention period.
+For example, the factor model described in \cite{Aba2010} implicitly assumes that all the unobserved confounders are either time invariant or that they change in the same way for treated unit and control units.
+The synthetic control mimics what would have happened to the treated unit in the post-intervention period in the absence of the intervention.
+In other words, SCM creates a synthetic value of $Y_{1t}^{0,M_{0}}$ in the post-intervention period.
+The synthetic control is built by using a linear combination of the control units.
+Under the assumption that all unobservables are either time invariant or affect the outcome of treated unit and control units in the same way, the synthetic control can be built by a weighted average of the post-treatment outcomes of the control units using weights that are chosen to minimize the distance between the pre-intervention observable characteristics (including pre-intervention outcomes) of the treated unit and synthetic units (see \citealt{Aba2010}).
+Notice that for the SCM to work $Y_{1t}^{0,M_{0}}$ has to lie in (be close to) the convex hull of the non-treated units post-intervention outcomes.

-MASC generalizes this idea to create ``synthetic'' values of $Y_{1t}^{0, 1}$ in the post intervention period.
-For $Y_{1t}^{0, 1}$, we propose to re-weight the control unit post-intervention outcomes by choosing weights that minimize the distance between treated and control pre-intervention observable characteristics as well as post-intervention values of the mediator.
-The intuition is that choosing the weights that minimize the distance between treated and synthetic with respect to post-treatment values of the mediator as well will mimic what would have happened to the treated unit in the absence of the intervention but fixing the mediator value to the its value with the intervention, $M_{1t}(1)$.
+Most of the methods used in mediation analysis rely on the so called sequential conditional independence assumption (SCIA).
+Under this assumption, the total effect, direct, and indirect effects can be recovered using control units and controlling for observable characteristics.
+When there is a single treated unit, however, we cannot invoke the SCIA.
+To overcome this issue, our MASC uses the SCM idea to create a ``synthetic'' value of $Y_{1t}^{0, M_{1}}$ in the post-intervention period.
+To reconstruct $Y_{1t}^{0, M_{1}}$, we propose to use a linear combination of the control unit post-intervention outcomes, choosing weights that minimize the distance between treated unit and control units pre-intervention observable characteristics as well as post-intervention values of the mediator.
+The intuition is that choosing the weights that minimize the distance between the treated unit and synthetic control with respect to post-treatment values of the mediator as well will mimic what would have happened to the treated unit in the absence of the intervention but fixing the mediator value to its value in presence of the intervention.
+The additional assumption required by MASC is that $Y_{1t}^{0, M_{1}}$ has to lie in (be close to) the convex hull of the non-treated units post-intervention outcomes.
+This is in contrast to the cross-section mediation analysis literature, in which the additional assumptions required to decompose the total effect are far stronger than the one required to identify it.